Palexer/password-generator/README.md

 ## Operating Systems

-- The application is currently available on Linux and Windows.
+- Packages are currently available for Linux and Windows, but you can run the Python file on any operating system, that has the dependencies installed (including macOS)

 ## Dependencies